 Under Subpart D, Part 257, the rule pertains to the management and disposal of CCRs.
 It establishes minimum national criteria to evaluate operating conditions at existing and new CCR landfills and surface impoundments to ensure that these do not pose an unreasonable risk to the health and the environment of the community in which they are sited.

 Crisp County Power Commission (CCPC) has a small surface impoundment which received coal ash or coal combustion residuals infrequently from 1970s to early 2015.
 CCPC generates electricity with renewable hydropower, natural gas, and coal was utilized on an infrequent and as-needed bases.
 CCPC’s fossil generating plant is Plant Crisp, located in Warwick, Georgia, was constructed in 1957 and is a dual-fuel facility consisting of a 12.5 megawatt (MW) capacity coal and natural gas-fired plant and a 5 MW capacity natural gas combustion turbine.

 Subpart D, Part 257 applies to owners and operators of new and existing CCR landfills and surface impoundments, including lateral expansions of such units that manage and dispose of solid waste that is the result of the combustion of coal in an electric utility boiler.
 CCPC’s ash pond is considered an ‘inactive surface impoundment’ under the EPA rules.
 Although some exclusions apply, this rule is applicable to Plant Crisp’s 6.1 acre ash pond that has been in operation since the 1970s.
 GDNR’s CCR Rule also applies to the ash pond.

 The ash pond is no longer used.
 The ash pond was historically used sporadically as the Plant Crisp boiler is a dual fuel (coal and/or natural gas) boiler and, for economic reasons, has been operating for the last several years using natural gas.
-The last usage of the coal ash pond was in August 2015 for air regulatory compliance testing on the boiler exhaust, which is regulated for Carbon Monoxide and Mercury.
+Crisp County Power Commission plans to cease use of coal at Plant Crisp and has no coal remaining at the site.
 Plant Crisp repeatedly meets all air quality requirements dictated by federal and state regulations.